AAA expects the majority Labor Day travelers to take a road trip

 Road Trip Tips

 - Prep your vehicle.
-Ensure your vehicle is road-trip ready.
+Visit a AAA Approved Auto Repair Facility to ensure your vehicle is road-trip ready.
 Some vehicles may have sat unused for months and should be inspected.

 - Plan stops.
 Destinations and businesses may have adjusted their hours of operation.